Impact

 Risk and Exploitability

 The CVSS score is 9.5, indicating critical severity.
-While the EPSS score is not available, the vulnerability is not listed in CISA’s KEV catalog, suggesting no publicly known exploits at present.
+The EPSS score is <1%, suggesting a very low but non‑zero probability of exploitation.
+The vulnerability is not listed in CISA’s KEV catalog, indicating no known active exploitation at present.
 The likely attack vector is a network‑based Host header injection performed over HTTP, indicating that systems exposed to external networks could be compromised if the host header is not properly validated.

 OpenCVE Enrichment